-- Employees who are working outside the geographical jurisdiction of the Union, if they have authorized reciprocity from their work area trusts, and their contributions have been received by this Plan. - Qualified contributing employers who sign a Subscription Agreement and pay the required monthly charge, and their enrolled non-bargaining unit employees. - Retired employees and retired employers who satisfy the appropriate eligibility rules for retiree coverage and who pay the required monthly charge which applies to their coverage. - Eligible dependents of all of the above, including your lawful spouse or registered domestic partner, and your natural children, adopted children, and stepchildren, until the end of the calendar year in which the child attains age 26, or through any age with a qualifying disability.
-Life insurance coverage for eligible dependents terminates at age 21.
+- Employees who are working outside the geographical jurisdiction of the Union, if they have authorized reciprocity from their work area trusts, and their contributions have been received by this Plan. - Qualified contributing employers who sign a Subscription Agreement and pay the required monthly charge, and their enrolled non-bargaining unit employees. - Retired employees and retired employers who satisfy the appropriate eligibility requirements for retiree coverage and who pay the required monthly charge which applies to their coverage. - Eligible dependents of all of the above, including your lawful spouse or registered domestic partner, and your natural children, adopted children, and stepchildren, until the end of the calendar year in which the child reaches age 26, or through any age with a qualifying disability.
+Life insurance coverage for eligible dependents terminates on the dependent's 26th birthday.